Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychVRHMD.md

 hmdinfo = [PsychVRHMD](PsychVRHMD)('GetInfo') returns hmdinfo.[VRControllersSupported](VRControllersSupported) == 0, then
 only a minimally useful 'input' state is returned, which is based on emulating or
 faking input from real controllers, so this function will be of limited use.
 Specifically,
-on emulated controllers, only the input.Time and input.Buttons fields are returned, all
+on emulated controllers, only the input.Valid, input.Time and input.Buttons
-other fields are missing.
+fields are returned, all other fields are missing.

 'controllerType' can be one of OVR.[ControllerType](ControllerType)\_LTouch, OVR.[ControllerType](ControllerType)\_RTouch,
 OVR.[ControllerType](ControllerType)\_Touch, OVR.[ControllerType](ControllerType)\_Remote, OVR.[ControllerType](ControllerType)\_XBox, or